• Skip to content

 What is Phishing?

-Phishing is a cyber threat that pretends to be someone you know via email or text messaging.
-They want sensitive information from you like credit card numbers, usernames, and passwords.
+Phishing is a cyber threat that pretends to be someone you know in an email or text message.
+They want sensitive information from you such as credit card numbers, usernames, and passwords.

 How to Spot Phishing Scams